 #150Leaders is our affectionate name for those students who are accepted on to our programme.

-Initially, the programme was designed as a two-year programme for 150 students, hence 150Leaders, but now 250 students have completed the Student Leadership Programme, and a further 55 are in our current cohort.
-Find out about some of the exciting work our students have been involved in throughout their leadership journeys.
+Initially, the programme was designed as a two-year programme for 150 students, hence 150Leaders, but now more than 300 students have completed the Student Leadership Programme, and a further 55 are in our current cohort.
+Find out about some of the exciting projects our students have been involved in throughout their leadership journeys.

 - ThinkTheory19 – a student support network set up during the pandemic – Brian Webster, student nurse